 The request for withdrawal of a child from RE and other specific RE integrated lesson does not extend to other areas of the curriculum when spontaneous questioning may lead to religious matters E.g. history or citizenship

 Where a child is withdrawn, the law provides for alternative arrangements to be made for RE of the kind the parent wants to be received, this could be provided at school or the pupil could be sent to another school where suitable RE is provided.
 If neither approach are practical then the child can be withdrawn for a reasonable amount of time to allow them to attend external RE.

-External arrangement for RE are allowed as long as LA is satisfied that it does not interfere with school attendance.
+External arrangements for RE are allowed as long as the local authority is satisfied that it does not interfere with school attendance.